dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Request

 `version` (`text`): The version of the standard used.
-If the wallet does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.
+If the signer does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.

 `networks`: A list of networks on which the relying party plans to operate.
 - `chainId`(`text`): The chain id of the network as described in the [CAIP-2](https://github.com/icvc/icp-namespace/blob/caip2/caip2.md) standard.
 - `name` (`text`, optional): An optional user-friendly name of the network.
 - `rpcUrl` (`text`, optional): An optional custom RPC URL associated with the network.

 `scopes`: A list of permission scopes the relying party requires.
-If the wallet does not support any of the requested scopes, it should ignore it.
+If the signer does not support any of the requested scopes, it should ignore it.
 Possible values:
 - `"canister_call"`

-`challenge` (`blob`): A challenge used for the wallet to sign in order to prove its access to the identity.
+`challenge` (`blob`): A challenge used for the signer to sign in order to prove its access to the identity.
 The challenge should be an array of 32 cryptographically random bytes generated from a secure random source by the sender of the request.

 #### Response